generation-org/JS/JS-04 - Arrays and Loops/README.md

 - Print all the odd numbers between 1 - 100.
 ```
 ```
-- Write a method with a while loop to prints 1 through n in square brackets.
+- Write a method with a while loop to print 1 through n in square brackets.
 For example, if n = 6 print [1] [2] [3] [4] [5] [6]
 ```
 ```